lizhaoliu/Prime/README.md

 Prime is a physically based renderer built on pure Java with JOGL binding, featuring:
   1. Monte Carlo path tracing.
   2. Photon Mapping.
-  3. Customizable material and physical models.
+  3. Customizable material and rendering pipeline.

 <br/>
 Features will be added: